streamfold/rotel/README.md

 | --exporters-logs    |         | exporter name                    |

 First start by defining the set of exporters that you would like to use, optionally specifying a custom name for them to differentiate their configuration options.
-For example, to export logs and metrics to two separate Clickhouse nodes while exporting traces to Datadog, we'll use the following `--exporters` argument (or `ROTEL_EXPORTERS` envvar):
+For example, to export logs and metrics to two separate ClickHouse nodes while exporting traces to Datadog, we'll use the following `--exporters` argument (or `ROTEL_EXPORTERS` envvar):

 ```shell